 Primarily Butterfly clutches are used with lapel pins, however other options include safety pin or magnetic clutches.

-Please contact us for a quote for your lapel pin requirements as pricing will depend on the: number of moulds; quantity required for each design, size of the lapel pin and; type of lapel pin that best suits your organisation.
+Please contact us for a quote for your lapel pin requirements as pricing will depend on the: the number of moulds; quantity required for each design, size of the lapel pin and; type of lapel pin that best suits your organisation.

 Allow up to 4 weeks for delivery after final artwork signoff.